christian-fei/christian-fei.github.io-pandoc/_posts/2016-01-28-everything-is-alright.md

 > everything IS alright!

-keep this in mind the next time your feeling down, melancholic or try to cheer someone up!
+keep this in mind the next time you're feeling down, melancholic or try to cheer someone up!